-- Remain committed to a full-time programme of study which will include a minimum of the equivalent of three level 3 subjects. - Show dedication to academic studies putting this as a priority above all other out of college commitments, for example part-time jobs and social commitments. - Approach all college related tasks with an appropriate high level of enthusiasm, dedication and application, to include independent, self-directed study in accordance with course recommendations. - Attend and engage in Academic Interventions. - Complete and meet deadlines for Directed Independent Learning (DIL) as directed by subject staff, producing work that is fully complete and to a good standard. - Complete and meet deadlines for coursework/non-examined assessment elements, ensuring the work that you submit is your own, has not been created using AI and is not plagiarised in any other way. - Complete and meet assignment deadlines for Applied General qualifications, ensuring the work that you submit is your own, has not been created using AI and is not plagiarised in any other way.
+- Remain committed to a full-time programme of study which will include a minimum of the equivalent of three level 3 subjects, and any GCSE resit courses if applicable. - Show dedication to academic studies putting this as a priority above all other out of college commitments, for example part-time jobs and social commitments. - Approach all college related tasks with an appropriate high level of enthusiasm, dedication and application, to include independent, self-directed study in accordance with course recommendations. - Attend and engage in Academic Interventions. - Complete and meet deadlines for Directed Independent Learning (DIL) as directed by subject staff, producing work that is fully complete and to a good standard. - Complete and meet deadlines for coursework/non-examined assessment elements, ensuring the work that you submit is your own, has not involved the misuse of AI such that it is not your own work, and is not plagiarised in any other way.
+Students must be able to demonstrate their submission is a product of their own independent work and independent thinking. - Complete and meet assignment deadlines for Applied General qualifications, ensuring the work that you submit is your own, has not been created using AI and is not plagiarised in any other way.